nsnarender5511/cpp-site/crules-website/docs/examples/basic-usage.md

 # Basic Usage Examples

-> 🧪 This guide provides practical examples of common crules workflows.
+> 🧪 This guide provides practical examples of common cursor++ workflows.

 ## Overview

-The examples in this guide demonstrate real-world scenarios and common tasks you'll encounter when using crules.
+The examples in this guide demonstrate real-world scenarios and common tasks you'll encounter when using cursor++.
 Each example includes:

 - A brief description of the task
 - Step-by-step instructions